iris-connect/iris-documentation/connect_your_app_to_IRIS/technical_details/app_onboarding.md

   - `dataAuthorizationToken` taken from [createDataRequest](#42-process-iris-client-data-requests)
   - `guestList` (be aware that `additionalInformation` is required and must at least be an empty string)
 - POST your request to your local EPS
+- repeat sending until the response has result: ok

+The app must react on the response, if the result is not "ok", sending shall be repeated until it is successful, e.g. every 10 minutes.

 ### 4.3.3 Send data from app in browser